 Unique team of accuracy professionals assigned to each story.

 Global Press stories are always produced in the reporter's local language and English.
 The stories are then made available for free republication to a robust network of print, radio and education partners around the world.
-The stories reach a regular audience of more than 20 million people each month.
+Together our partners serve an audience of millions.

 Multilingual publication and distribution.
 Free republication to a vast network of partners.